 Add in the ginger, sugar, garlic, turmeric, curry powder, chili sauce, and salt and stir to combine well.

 Allow your yellow curry to continue to cook over medium-low heat for 3 to 5 more minutes, or until the vegetables are all tender.

-Taste, and adjust the seasonings to taste.
-You may want to add a bit more salt, or a squeeze of fresh lime juice or top it all off with some fresh chopped cilantro for serving.
+Taste, and adjust the seasonings as desired.
+Add a squeeze of fresh lime juice and top it all off with the optional fresh cilantro.